RichardoC/kube-audit-rest/README.md

 ## Completed next steps
 * Use flags for certs locations
 * write to a file rather than STDOUT with rotation and/or a max size
+* Use structured logging
+* rename to kube-audit-rest from kube-rest-audit